arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 ## Can we do better?

 **Screen validation should become a benchmark.**
-It’s about time we had a benchmark of reproduction of gene networks/gene ontology with some pre-defined procedure.
+It’s about time we had a benchmark of reproduction of gene networks/gene ontology with some predefined procedure.
 Community would benefit from comparing across the screens rather than “rediscovering” mTOR in every screen paper.

 Number one question is &mdash; can screen discover culture-specific biology?